 If you’re bouncing and the Achilles is generating a lot of the force, the muscles are generating less so it takes more reps to get full fatigue.
 If, instead you pause for 2 seconds at the bottom of every rep and allow the SSC to dissipate the muscles do more of the work and you can torch them in far less reps (it takes enormous amounts of weight off the machine too).
 Try a heavy set of 8 both ways, bouncing versus pausing and see which wrecks your muscles more.

-Or consider the bench press where people routinely lower the weight very quickly to get a bounce of the chest.
+Or consider the bench press where people routinely lower the weight very quickly to get a bounce off the chest.
 Certainly part of the reason this is done is to get a physical rebound off the chest but by going from a rapid lowering to pressing they can get an effect from the SSC.

 Even without a drop and a bounce, a touch and go bench press is different than having to pause (i.e. in powerlifting competition).
 The pause can easily take 5-10% off a lifters best touch and go poundages since the SSC dissipates or at least starts to while the bar is motionless on the chest.
+It’s why I recommend lifters practice pausing their benches in training before they do a powerlifting meet?

 The same occurs for benches started from the bottom in a power rack or what have you.
-DB bench press is often very difficult to start for the same reason, you don’t get the initial lowering to load the elastic tissue or get any SSC; with practice after kicking the DB’s up you can do a quick short lowering to start the rep and this works by generating at least some SSC contribution.
+DB bench press is often very difficult to start for the same reason, you don’t get the initial lowering to load the elastic tissue or get any SSC.
+With practice after kicking the DB’s up you can do a quick short lowering to start the rep and this works by generating at least some SSC contribution.
 At the very least, getting super tight to pre-activate the muscles goes a long way towards starting the rep.

 The same is true in the squat where the initial lowering, so long as there’s no extended pause in the bottom generates and SSC.
 Compared to pause squats or, god forbid, bottom position squats doing it with a lowering is much easier.